NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 ```

 ## Performance Optimization
 The RFFT on arrays with different sizes can have different performance.
 The performance of RFFT can be significantly improved when input arrays have specific sizes (e.g., powers of two).
-Here we consider input sizes that are powers of two, and try to find ways to improve the performnace of RFFT further in those cases.
+Here we consider input sizes that are powers of two, and try to find ways to improve the performance of RFFT further in those cases.

 ### Timing